phamngoctan/javascript-playground/javascript-for-beginner/README.md

 - for...of: iterate over the element or item

 ### Section 5: Objects

+- Factory function
+- Constructor function
+- Dynamic Nature of Objects (Possible to add more properties outside of the class)
+- Function is object
+- Ways to loop through all keys (properties) in an object
+- Clone an object
+- GC in JS (GC auto de-allocate the memory - nothing to do here)
+- Built-in object - Math
+- Built-in object - String
+- Template literal - format a string the way we wants it looks like
+- Date API

 ### Section 6: Arrays

+- Array built-in method
+    - push
+    - unshift
+    - splice
+    - indexOf
+    - lastIndexOf
+    - includes
+    - find item in array of object using function
+- Arrow Functions

 ### Section 7: Functions